spawaskar-cora/cora-docs/docs/about/references.md

 # References used within CoRA Docs

-This is not a intended to be a full comprehensive listing of all references.
+This is not intended to be a full comprehensive listing of all references.
 If you feel there are some important references that are missing please feel free to add them or create a GitHub issue/ticket to get it added

 Albert A.M. and W.R.
 Maples
 1995	Stages of epiphyseal union for thoracic and lumbar vertebral centra as a method of age determination for teenage and young adult skeletons.
 Journal of Forensic Sciences 40:623-633.